rajatmodi62/rajatmodi62.github.io/_posts/2026-04-01-akorn_followup.md

 There are  two other people  who took this issue seriously.
 By serious, we don't mean that someone spends two months on it, forks a github library, finds it does not beat a benchmark and then gives up.

 The seriousness we are concerned here with borders on borderline `obsession`, a constant aching `itch` in the head that something about AI is wrong.
+One problem with `obsession` is that it leads to arrogance: you start thinking what you say is the only way, and there are no alternate paths.
+So, one needs to be careful as to not make such `blunders`.

-Who are those two people?
+Who were those two people?

 First,   Jeff Hawkins in his book [Thousand Brains](https://www.amazon.com/Thousand-Brains-New-Theory-Intelligence/dp/1541675819).
 He eventually founded Numenta, and Celeste/Vivian/Sabutai (and team) there are doing some pretty cool work on theories of neo-cortex/ sparse-distributed memories.